KHZ-INTL/fta_unofficial_api/README.md

 For example, when length of alias is < 4 the response would be:
 {"ERROR": "Invalid Alias: length < 4"}

+##### List of things to do
++ Return errors from FTA server, eg. user credential errors and etc.

 ##### Things to keep in mind:
 + Order of flights: The Json data does not have flights in order of time and date.
-+ Date and Time: It is formated %day/%month/%year %Hour:%Minute
++ Date and Time: It is formated %day%/%month%/%year%T%Hour%:%Minute%

 #### Server restrictions
 The server is hosted on a free account, as result of this it is limitted by:
-+ HTTP response time: the server platform pre-procecess requests using aggressive filters, this may increase the time-to-respond.
++ 1 cpu and 1GB of memory
++ Resource Hibernation: Per Openshift Starter Plan description, "Your project resources sleep after 30 minutes of inactivity, and must sleep 18 hours in a 72 hour period".